frontarm/navi/packages/navi/README.md

 }
 ```

-The `<NavLoading>` component accepts a render function as its children, to which it passes the loading state of the content rendered by its nested `<NavRoute>` component.
+The `<NavLoading>` component accepts a render function as its children, to which it passes any route whose content is still being fetched, or `undefined` if the curent URL has fully loaded.
 You can use this to show a loading bar or some other indicator.

 ### Handling 404s